 Tayah Winslade, 17, was inspired by the opportunity to spend the day with a legend of the sport.
 She said: “That was amazing; I’ve never been out on the water, never mind in a boat with an Olympic champion!
 Ben was so inspirational to us all; I don’t think any of us will forget what we’ve experienced today.”

 The event was a resounding success for Julian Wandsworth, Community Engagement Manager at Big World Impact.

 “For the young people from Big World Impact, this has truly been a fantastic and quite possibly life changing day.
 To have the opportunity to meet and sail with Ben Ainslie and his team, and to spend quality time getting to know them and understanding what it takes to compete at the highest level, is an experience I’m sure they will never forget,” said Julian.
-“We are extremely grateful to the Laureus Sport for Good Foundation and Land Rover BAR for giving us this opportunity.”
+“We are extremely grateful to the Laureus Sport for Good Foundation for giving us this opportunity.”

 Ben joins an impressive list of former and current sportsmen and women as Laureus Ambassadors, who, along with the members of the Laureus World Sports Academy, support the work of the Laureus Sport for Good Foundation.